 What Should You Do?

-If you’re like millions of other email marketers, you may experiment with a different Subject line, disable tracking, or omit images in a trial-and-error attempt to get past Gmail’s filters and into the Inbox.
+If you’re like millions of other email marketers, you may experiment with a different Subject line, disable tracking, or omit images in a trial-and-error attempt to get past your email provider’s (Gmail, Yahoo and Outlook) filters and into the Inbox.

 This laborious trial-and-error procedure is tiring – modifying your message, sending it to your test lists, and then waiting to see where the email lands — this is the least enjoyable aspect of an email marketer’s work.